 Monitoring Activity Date Description & Comments Key Findings / Recommendations UNDP DIM Audit for 2107 May 2018 No findings for UNDP Rule of Law project SDRF 23 May 2018 Endorsement of the Joint Justice Programme Programme Board Meeting 11 June 2018 First Executive Board Meeting of the Joint Police Program JPP.
 Joint Police Programme was signed Monitor ROL Project activities in Burao Somaliland.
-5th - 8th March 2018 Project Officer Visit for support of the Launching of Baahikoob SGBV support center under Burao Regional Hospital and to Monitor other ROL Project activities in Burao, Somaliland Improving the quality of data collection and recording, as well as reporting of the activities of Baahikoob Centre in Burao Regional Hospital and other public agencies and access to justice actors and institutions, Plan an exit strategy and develop a plan for sustainability of Baahikoob Centre in Burao Regional Hospital and with the Ministry of health Monitor ROL Project activities in Hargeisa Somaliland by the Rule of Law Portfolio Managers and Justice 26th June to 1st July 2018 The project manager and justice technical Specialist visited Hargeisa for development of the new Rule of law program document and had Meetings and discussions with National partners and UN agencies technical specialist including the Head of Office UNDP and UNSOM, UN on Rule of Law track I RRF, Chief Justice, Minister of Justice, Police Commissioner, SONSAF be undertaken through a two track process: Track I - with the most immediate requirements to ensure continuation of the existing support in the ROL areas.
-Track II - would cover a wider UN comprehensive programme design covering UN entities and covering SSR, Police, Corrections and Justice work.
+5th - 8th March 2018 Project Officer Visit for support of the Launching of Baahikoob SGBV support center under Burao Regional Hospital and to Monitor other ROL Project activities in Burao, Somaliland Improving the quality of data collection and recording, as well as reporting of the activities of Baahikoob Centre in Burao Regional Hospital and other public agencies and access to justice actors and institutions, Plan an exit strategy and develop a plan for sustainability of Baahikoob Centre in Burao Regional Hospital and with the Ministry of health Monitor ROL Project activities in Hargeisa Somaliland by the Rule of Law Portfolio Managers and Justice 26th June to 1st July 2018 The project manager and justice technical Specialist visited Hargeisa for development of the new Rule of law program document and had Meetings and discussions with National partners and UN agencies Discussion on drafted RRF for Somaliland ROL programme 2018 - 2020.
+The programme document for Somaliland would technical specialist including the Head of Office UNDP and UNSOM, UN on Rule of Law track I RRF, Chief Justice, Minister of Justice, Police Commissioner, SONSAF Track II - would cover a wider UN comprehensive programme design covering UN entities and covering SSR, Police, Corrections and Justice work.
 Development of the full programme document for consultations at GFP's by mid July 2018.